 Legislator Relationship Building

-When looking to mobilize your membership you may facilitate a multifaceted plan that may include one or more of the following; orchestrate an outreach campaign followed by a phone tree urging members to contact their elected representatives, host postcard writing events to key elected officials, promote email action alerts via social media, and plan other in-person special events around a particular issue to garner support.
+When looking to mobilize your membership you may facilitate a multifaceted plan that may include one or more of the following; orchestrate an online petition to generate supporters to elevate in action through a phone tree urging members to contact their elected representatives, hosting postcard writing events to key elected officials, promoting email action alerts via social media, and planning other in-person special events around a particular issue to garner support.

 Letter to the Editor Campaigns